ISCHEMIC STROKE / ACUTE THERAPY

 -

-use of IV alteplase in patients who have had a prior ischemic stroke within 3 months (AHA/ASA 2019 III/B-NR)
+use of IV alteplase in patients with a prior ischemic stroke within 3 months (AHA/ASA 2019 III/B-NR)

 - relative contraindication; see comments